mathrip/AID-HS/README.md

 #### demographic data

-AID-HS provide individualised results, which are adapted for the age and sex of the patients.
+AID-HS provides individualised results, which are adapted for the age and sex of the patients.
 Thus, you will need to fill the `demographics_file.csv`  file with:
 - **ID**: subject ID
 - **Site**: site_code
 - **Scanner**:  '3T' (mandatory as AID-HS does not work on other scanners)